University-of-Manitoba-Computer-Science/tools-n-techniques/topic04/topic-1.md

 By the end of this week you should be able to:

 * [ ] Clone an existing remote version control repository.
-* [ ] Create a new remote version control repository.
 * [ ] Push an existing local repository to a remote version control repository.
 * [ ] Use branching and merging with a version control repository.
 * [ ] Synchronize repositories between computers for a personal project.